 - Drain the fluid and re-commission the secondary circuit, if necessary.
-Only replace with fluid that has the correct treatment additives. - Change the secondary filter screen (if fitted), if necessary.
+Only replace with DEI fluid that has the correct treatment additives.
+See the Fluid Specifications on page 72. - Change the secondary filter screen (if fitted), if necessary.

 5.4 Secondary Filter Service (if fitted)